pcoz/decisionator/README.md

 This tool is ideal for business analysts, technical leaders, organizational psychologists, and anyone who needs a rigorous, multi-perspective breakdown of important choices.

+**Note**: A PDF paper is included in this repo, which explains the psychological decision-making models which the code implements.
 ---

 ## Features